Su Zengtian: Career

 After graduating in 1978, he was despatched the Fujian Provincial Planning Commission and finally rose to become deputy director in May 1988.

 In November 1992, he was transferred to the coastal city Xiamen and was admitted to member of the CCP Xiamen Municipal Committee, the city's top authority.
 He was deputy party secretary in June 1993, in addition to serving as executive deputy director of the Management Committee of Xiamen Haicang Xinglin Taiwan Business Investment Zone.

 He became director of Fujian Provincial Commission for Economic Reform (later was reshuffled as Fujian Provincial Economic System Reform and Opening Up Committee) in July 1995, and served until March 2001, when he was appointed director of Fujian Provincial Development and Planning Commission (later renamed Fujian Provincial Development and Reform Commission).
 He was elevated to vice governor of Fujian in May 2005, a position at vice-ministerial level.
 He was made secretary of the Political and Legal Affairs Commission of the CCP Fujian Provincial Committee in November 2011 and was admitted to member of the CCP Fujian Provincial Committee, the province's top authority.
 Between June 2009 and September 2011, he also served as deputy party secretary and mayor of Fuzhou, capital of Fujian.
 In January 2014, he was chosen as vice chairperson of the Fujian Provincial People's Congress, the province's top legislative body.

 Downfall

 On 21 January 2024, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On July 31, he was expelled from the CCP.
+On August 21, he was detained by the Supreme People's Procuratorate.
+On December 16, he was indicted on suspicion of accepting bribes.

+On 5 December 2025, Su was sentenced to death with a two-year reprieve for multiple duty-related crimes, including bribery and abuse of power by the Ningbo Intermediate People's Court.
+He was also deprived of his political rights for life, and ordered by the court to have all his personal assets confiscated and turn over all illicit gains and their interests to the state.